 Nsec = N * Npri = 32 *3 = 96

-So number of primary turns is equal to 3 and number of secondary turns is equal to 96.
-So it is all about turns ratio calculation for high frequency transformers.
-If you have any issue, let me know with your comments.
+So the number of primary turns is equal to 3, and the number of secondary turns is equal to 96.
+This is all about the turns ratio calculation for high-frequency transformers.
+If you have any issues, please let me know in the comments.

 Dear bilal malik